-Operating, general and administration expenses for the three and nine-month periods ended April 30, 2018 totalled \$686,000 and \$1,856,000, respectively (\$944,000 and \$2,826,000 respectively for the three and nine-month periods ended April 30, 2017).
+Operating, general and administration expenses for fiscal 2018 totalled \$2,462,000 (2017 - \$3,738,000).
 The decrease in operating, general and administration expenses reflects the Company's cost cutting initiatives.
 The Company eliminated the employment/contractual arrangement with it's then CEO, who was also a director of the Company, and also let go if it's controller as part of a headcount reduction plan.
 Aggressive steps were also taken to reduce unnecessary expenditures such as travel, conferences, etc.....
 In addition, various third-party contracts were also eliminated.
-During the fiscal quarter, the Company hired Deloitte as strategic advisor to explore partnering and licensing opportunities.
-Cost reductions at the head office were partially offset by operating, general and administrative expenditures incurred at the Company's Polish subsidiary which mainly reflect salaries and benefits, legal and accounting services and overhead costs associated with the administrative office.
-The Polish subsidiary went through a structural change from an SP. z.o.o structure to an S.A. structure last year.
+During the fiscal year the Company hired Deloitte as strategic advisor to explore partnering and licensing opportunities.
+Cost reductions in Canada were partially offset by operating, general and administrative expenditures incurred at the Company's Polish subsidiary which mainly reflect salaries and benefits, legal and accounting services and overhead costs associated with the administrative office.

-The following table outlines operating, general and administration costs expensed a for the following periods:
+The following table outlines operating, general and administration costs expensed for the following periods: